Announcement Type: Initial.

 ACF cannot accommodate transmission of applications by fax.
 Therefore, applications transmitted to ACF by fax will not be accepted regardless of date or time of submission and time of receipt.

-Late applications: Applications which do not meet the criteria above are considered late applications.
+Late applications: Applications which do not meet the criteria above are Start Printed Page 15102considered late applications.
 ACF shall notify each late applicant that its application will not be considered in the current competition.

 Any application received after 4:30 pm eastern time on the deadline date will not be considered for competition.